0%

 What animals can you ride on the Carousel?

-The Carousel features hand-carved figures inspired by Adirondack wildlife, including a moose, bear, loon, deer, otter, raccoon, black fly, and many more.
+The Carousel features hand-carved figures inspired by Adirondack wildlife, including a bear, loon, deer, otter, raccoon, black fly, and many more.
 Each figure is unique and created by volunteer carvers.
 You can learn more about the animals, and how they were made, by visiting our Carvings page.

-Is the Carousel open year-round?
+Is the carousel open year-round?

 How long is a Carousel ride?